 Where will they be (some children may say on the ground if it is autumn!)."

 In the end, each tree will look somewhat different (some tree trunks will be short or wide or tall or thin; some leaves will be large or small, etc.), but ALL will be trees.
-With the possible exception of choosing the color for the trunk and the leaves in the painting craft, there is little individual expression.
+Apart from choosing the color for the trunk and the leaves when painting craft, there is little individual expression.

 This type of instruction is activity and instruction is product oriented.

-As you can see, both of the above examples are objective.
+As you can see, both above examples are objective.